HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

   <span style="color:Beige">Queen Serena</span> herself
   idenfies as only a "part-time" Pastafarian, whatever that means.

-[^Bulteno-Religio-2]: As is the case for many other things in RdO, it is often the official unofficial ones that does the load-bearing.
+[^Bulteno-Religio-2]: As is the case for many things in RdO, it is often the officially unofficial ones that does the actual load-bearing.

 [^Bulteno-Koloroj-Flavgriza]: Beige, symbolizing the harsh unbending reality, where beauty and complexities hidden deep underneath.